xuy50/ecgr5106-hw4/README.md

 --------------------------------------------------
 ```

+### 3.3 Comparison and Analysis (Problem 3)
+- Both the non-attention and attention-based models achieve perfect token accuracy on the French → English translation task.
+- The best accuracy for the non-attention model was reached at Epoch 32, while for the attention model it was achieved at Epoch 41.
+- The training and validation losses steadily decrease over the 100 epochs, and by the end both models have memorized the small dataset.

 ---

-## Analysis
+## Overall Analysis

+### Comparison of Problems 1, 2, and 3:
+- **Data and Modeling**: All models are word-based, yielding higher token-level accuracy compared to our previous character-based approaches.
+- **Attention vs. No Attention**:
-- Both translation directions (English → French and French → English) converge to near-perfect token accuracy on this small dataset.
+  - Both non-attention and attention-based models eventually reach 100% token accuracy on this small dataset.
-- The best accuracies for the different models were reached at Epoch 41 (for both attention-based models) and Epoch 32 for the GRU without attention in French→English.
+  - The attention mechanism offers improved interpretability by explicitly learning source-target alignments.
+- **Translation Direction**:
+  - Both English → French and French → English models achieve similar performance metrics.
+  - For French → English, the best accuracy in the GRU (without attention) was achieved earlier (Epoch 32) compared to the other models (Epoch 41), though final accuracies are identical.
+- **Epoch Analysis**:
-- The comparison of the last 100 epochs shows that the training and validation losses steadily decrease and stabilize while the token-level accuracy reaches 1.0000 in all cases.
+  - Analysis of the complete epoch logs indicates that training and validation losses decrease steadily and stabilize, with token-level accuracy reaching 1.0000 well before Epoch 50 and remaining so through Epoch 100.
-- Overall, both attention and non-attention models achieve similar results on this dataset; however, the attention mechanism provides better alignment and interpretability, which may be more beneficial for larger corpora.

----
+  - The best performance (in terms of accuracy) is generally achieved around Epoch 41 across most models.

-## Detailed Data Comparison
+### Detailed Data Comparison:

-Based on the complete epoch logs provided in `output.txt`, the summarize the following:

 - **Best Epoch (Overall Best Accuracy Achieved):**
   - **Problem 1 (GRU, Eng→Fr)**: Best at Epoch 41.
   - **Problem 2 (GRU + Attention, Eng→Fr)**: Best at Epoch 41.
   - **Problem 3 (GRU, Fr→Eng)**: Best at Epoch 32.
   - **Problem 3 (GRU + Attention, Fr→Eng)**: Best at Epoch 41.

-- **Comparison of Last 100 Epochs:**
+- **Last 100 Epochs Comparison:**
-  - In all four experiments, the training and validation losses decreased steadily and stabilized, with token-level accuracy reaching 1.0000 well before the 50th epoch.
+  - In all experiments, both training and validation losses decreased steadily and stabilized, with token-level accuracy reaching 1.0000 well before the 50th epoch.
-  - The final 100 epochs data confirm that the models have effectively memorized the small dataset.
+  - The final 100 epochs confirm that the models have effectively memorized the small dataset.

 ---

 ## Conclusion

-This homework demonstrates that with a small dataset, both GRU-based encoder-decoder models and their attention-based variants can achieve near-perfect token-level accuracy. **All models in this assignment are word-based**, and the experiments show that the accuracy obtained through word-based training is higher than using character-based training.
+This homework demonstrates that with a small dataset, both GRU-based encoder-decoder models and their attention-based variants can achieve near-perfect token-level accuracy when trained on word-level inputs.
+The attention mechanism, while not necessary to reach 100% accuracy on this dataset, provides improved alignment between source and target tokens—beneficial for larger, more complex datasets.
+Overall, both translation directions (English ↔ French) yield comparable performance, though careful consideration of overfitting is required for real-world applications.

-For larger datasets, a proper train/validation split and additional regularization methods would be required to prevent overfitting and to achieve robust generalization.
+---